-One useful exercise allowing us to examine the entire abstraction hierarchy is excluding all the particulars and constructing (on paper or just in your head) a data flow chart: what data is flowing through your API entities, and how it's being altered at each step.
+One useful exercise that allows us to examine the entire abstraction hierarchy is to exclude all the particulars and construct a data flow chart, either on paper or in our head.
+This chart shows what data is flowing through your API entities, and how it's being altered at each step.